-- 40. Southern Cross Transmission will also need to be placed within one of the existing ERCOT market segments. - 41.
+- 39. ERCOT will need to revise and make modifications to its standard-form market-participant agreement and its bylaws, protocols, operating guides, and systems as necessary (creating new market-participant categories if necessary) to allow Southern Cross Transmission and any other entity associated with the Southern Cross DC tie for which a new market-participant category may be appropriate to register as a market participant and execute the standard-form market-participant agreement. - 40.
+Southern Cross Transmission will also need to be placed within one of the existing ERCOT market segments. - 41.
 ERCOT should make the determination of the appropriate market-participant category for Southern Cross Transmission and any other entity associated with the Southern Cross DC tie, the required modifications to ERCOT's protocols, bylaws, operating guides, and systems required for Southern Cross Transmission and any other entity's participation, and the appropriate market segment for Southern Cross Transmission and any other entity. - 42.
-It is reasonable, protective of the public interest, and consistent with the FERC's order to prohibit Garland from energizing the Garland line or the Garland substation until ERCOT (a) determines the appropriate market-participant category for Southern Cross Transmission and for any other entity associated with the Southern Cross DC tie for which a new market-participant category may be appropriate (creating new ones if necessary); (b) implements the necessary modifications to the standard-form market-participant agreement and its protocols, bylaws, operating guides, and systems for Southern Cross Transmission and any other entity's participation; and (c) determines the appropriate market segment for Southern Cross Transmission and any other entity.
+It is reasonable, protective of the public interest, and consistent with the FERC's order to prohibit Garland from energizing the Garland line or the Garland substation until ERCOT (a) determines the appropriate market-participant category for Southern Cross Transmission and for any other entity associated with the Southern Cross DC tie for which a new market-participant category may be appropriate (creating new ones if necessary); (b) implements the necessary modifications to the standard-form market-participant agreement and its protocols, bylaws, operating guides, and systems for Southern Cross Transmission's and any other entity's participation; and (c) determines the appropriate market segment for Southern Cross Transmission and any other entity.
 It is appropriate to order ERCOT in a separate project to complete these tasks. - 42A.
-It is reasonable, protective of the public interest, and consistent with the FERC's order to require that all costs incurred by ERCOT in revising and making modifications to the standard-form market-participant agreement and its bylaws, protocols, operating guides, and systems because of the Garland line, the Garland substation, the Oncor substation, or the Southern Cross DC tie shall be paid by Southern Cross Transmission.
+It is reasonable, protective of the public interest, and consistent with the FERC's order to require that all costs incurred by ERCOT in revising and making modifications to the standard-form market-participant agreement and its bylaws, protocols, operating guides, and systems because of the Garland line, the Garland substation, the Oncor substation, or the Southern Cross DC tie willshall be paid by Southern Cross Transmission.